 The only thing written on the album was the name Jeandel.
 The photos were cyanotypes, to make them better viewable online I have modified them.
 The original collection is situated in the Musee d’Orsay in Paris.
 They were shot around 1895/1896 and it is believed that one of the young females in his photos is his (future) wife, who during the time of the photos was 18 or 19.

 On most of his photos, taken in a Parisian studio, you can see a great firefighter table, this painting (Charentais firefighter) is still hanging in the grand staircase of the Hotel de Ville d’Angoulême.
-There is a very interesting article written by Alain François about Jeandel, however this one is in French and my skills are too poor to translate parts of the text to add some additional info to this short bio.
+There is a very interesting article written by Alain François about Jeandel, and Danny Suling did an amazing job translatint the large French article into English.
+You can read it here.

 There are many photos I tried to sort in albums, because this makes it a lot to add to one page I used page breaks.
 Click the numbers at the bottom.